 “The woman said to the serpent, “We may eat fruit from the trees in the garden, but God did say, ‘You must not eat fruit from the tree that is in the middle of the garden, and you must not touch it, or you will die.’”
 Genesis 3:2-3

 Things were looking promising here.
 Eve tells the serpent what God told her, and for a split second, it leads us to think she’s going to stand up for what is right.
 Surely, she wouldn’t cave under the pressure, right?
-I’m sure she’d never imagine herself disobeying God.
+I’m sure she’d never imagined herself disobeying God.
 But then, Satan struck back.

 “You will not certainly die,” the serpent said to the woman.
 “For God knows that when you eat from it your eyes will be opened, and you will be like God, knowing good and evil.”
 Genesis 3:4-5